edward62740/NixieDisplay/README.md

 }
 ```
 \
 Run a cathode protection routine.
 Pass the number of iterations to cycle through 0-9, then select style CATHODE_PROTECTION_STYLE_WAVE or CATHODE_PROTECTION_STYLE_SLOT for different display appearances.
+Warning: this is a blocking function for the duration of the iterations.
 ```C++
 num2disp_runCathodePoisoningProtection(50, CATHODE_PROTECTION_STYLE_WAVE );
 ```